noam992/s_extracting_ref_list/README.md

 # web-scraping-href-extraction
+This repository contains code for web scraping using Selenium to extract a list of Href (hyperlinks).
+The technology stack includes AWS Lambda Function, AWS CodeBuild, and the Selenium library for web scraping.

 ## Technology

 - AWS Lambda Function
 - AWS CodeBuild
 - Selenium library for Web Scraping

-## Overview

-This repository contains code for web scraping using Selenium to extract a list of Href (hyperlinks).
-The technology stack includes AWS Lambda Function, AWS CodeBuild, and the Selenium library for web scraping.

 ### AWS Lambda Function